Sam Levinson

-Samuel Levinson (born January 8, 1985) is an American filmmaker and actor.
-He is the son of Academy Award-winning director Barry Levinson.
+Samuel Abraham Levinson (born January 8, 1985) is an American filmmaker and actor.
+He is the son of director Barry Levinson.
 In 2010, he received his first writing credit as a co-writer for the action comedy film Operation: Endgame.
 The following year, he made his directorial film debut with Another Happy Day (2011), which premiered at Sundance Film Festival.
 He then received a writing credit on his father's HBO television film The Wizard of Lies (2017).
 He continued writing and directing for the feature films Assassination Nation (2018) and Malcolm & Marie (2021).

 In 2019, Levinson created the HBO teen drama series Euphoria which was adapted from the Israeli series of the same name.
-The series has become popular with audiences, while garnering significant criticism and controversy for its explicit content involving teens, particularly its portrayal of teenage sexuality.
-Levinson was nominated for a BAFTA TV Award and two Primetime Emmy Awards for the series.
+The series is popular with audiences and received positive reviews from critics.
+In 2023, he created the HBO series The Idol, which was controversial and received negative reviews.

 Early life

 Levinson was born on January 8, 1985, and is the son of Diana Rhodes, a production designer for TV commercials, and filmmaker Barry Levinson.
 His father is from a Russian-Jewish family.
 Levinson studied method acting for four years.
 He has a brother, Jack Levinson, who is also an actor, and two half-siblings, Michelle and Patrick, from his mother's first marriage.